origin-1/eslint-plugin/rule-docs/bracket-layout.md

 * Optional chaining operators `?.` before opening brackets.
 * Almost all punctuators after closing brackets, with the exception of `.`, `?.` and brackets of any kind.
+Special relaxations to the rules above exist to permit compact IIFE style.

 This rule supersedes the predefined rules [`array-bracket-newline`](https://eslint.org/docs/latest/rules/array-bracket-newline) and